Beer in Slovakia: Middle Ages

-During this period there existed a brewery in almost every medieval town including the oldest existing brewery in Vyhne Slovak.
+During this period, there existed a brewery in almost every medieval town including the oldest existing brewery in Vyhne Slovak.
 This was followed by the development of medieval craft guilds and the first brewing guild was founded in 1450 in Bardejov.

 In 1473, alleged clandestine Knights from the order of the Knights Templar build a brewery of their own in the Banská Bystrica region.
 This turned out to be a good choice of location, as the region was a centre for the mining industry and over the years the brewery would find success selling to the miners that dominated the work force of the area.
 Miners in the area often refer to beer as liquid bread and they often drank it while they worked.

 Industrial Revolution

 The situation changed dramatically in the early 19th century, when beer production in the vast majority of towns and villages were destroyed, mainly due to the "beer tax" of 1850.

 Later during the 19th century, the brewing industry slowly began to recover with the help of new knowledge and technology.
 The arrival and implementation of the Watt steam engine along with artificial cooling (Carl von Linde), as well as the work of Louis Pasteur saw significant developments in the production of beer.

 In the second half of the 19th century These new technologies gave rise to new breweries.
-Some examples were in Košice (1857), Michalovce (1867), Bratislava (Stein, 1873), Spisska Bela (1877), Martin (1893) and Nitra (1896).
+Some examples were in Košice (1857), Michalovce (1867), Bratislava (Stein, 1873), Spišská Belá (1877), Martin (1893) and Nitra (1896).
 Their production was initially not significant given the low demand and competition from Hungarian breweries, which covered most of the demand in Slovakia.

 At the beginning of the 20th century Slovakia has almost 40 breweries with industrial production.
 Mostly, however, it was small to medium plants.
-The two strongest were Bratislava and Kosice Bavernebel Stein.
-In comparison, however, the average annual production of the Burgher's Brewery in Pilsen was five times greater than the production of all the Slovak breweries combined.
+The two strongest were Bratislava and Košice Bavernebel Stein.
+In comparison, however, the average annual production of the Burgher's Brewery in Plzeň was five times greater than the production of all the Slovak breweries combined.